Orlando Technology Lawyers

 Homeland Security Act of 2002

 The Homeland Security Act of 2002 was established in the wake of the 9/11 terrorist attacks.
 The Act establishes a group of departments, including the National Cyber Security Division (NCSD).
-The mission of the department is to collaborate with private, government, military, and intelligence shareholders to calculate risks and reduce threats to civilians and government operations.
+The mission of the department is to collaborate with private, government, military, and intelligence stakeholders to calculate risks and reduce threats to civilians and government operations.

 Intelligence Reform and Terrorism Prevention Act